Mankro/acos-draganddrop/README.md

 # Drag-and-drop exercises

-This content type for the Acos server is especially designed for language learning.
+This content type for the [ACOS server](https://github.com/acos-server/acos-server) is especially designed for language learning.

-To create your own exercises (in a new content package), copy the following files from the `draganddrop-example` content package:
+To create your own exercises (in a new content package), copy the following files from the [draganddrop-example](https://github.com/acos-server/acos-draganddrop-example) content package ([NPM package](https://www.npmjs.com/package/acos-draganddrop-example)):
 * package.json (modify the name and description fields)
 * index.coffee (edit metadata, leave everything else untouched)